klojang4j/klojang-templates/README.md

 preserved, but any whitespace on it is removed.

 It may sound contrived, but it actually allows you to write elegant templates with indentation that stays in place upon rendering.
-The consequences and usefulness of this behaviour are illustrated in
-[Newline Suppression in Practice](#newline-suppression-in-practice)
+This is illustrated in [Newline Suppression in Practice](#newline-suppression-in-practice)

 ## Using Nested Templates